richardhans8888/StudentsXCeo-s-Website-Trial-1/README.md

 # StudentsXCEOs – Technology & Development

-This repository is officially maintained by the **Technology & Development Division** of StudentsXCEOs.
+This repository is officially held, maintained, and governed by the **Technology & Development Division** of StudentsXCEOs.

-All system architecture, source code, technical documentation, and development workflows within this repository are owned and managed by the Technology & Development Division of StudentsXCEOs Jakarta.
+All technical assets including source code, system architecture, documentation, and development workflows are proprietary and intended strictly for internal organizational use.

 ## Rights & Ownership
 © StudentsXCEOs.
 All rights reserved.

-Unauthorized copying, modification, distribution, or use of this repository or its contents without explicit permission from the Technology & Development Division is strictly prohibited.
+No part of this repository may be copied, modified, distributed, or reused without prior written authorization from the Technology & Development Division.